jasminehong2392/hongljasmine-recipes/README.md

 ## Introduction

 Our analysis explores which types of recipes are more likely to be high in calories and to predict recipe ratings.
-This information is valuable for individuals seeking rasty recipes that align with their dietary goals.
+This information is valuable for individuals seeking tasty recipes that align with their dietary goals.
 By identifying these trends, we provide a useful tool for those looking for flavorful recipes that are also within their calorie limits.
 Calories are essential units of energy required for bodily functions.Our analysis helps people find diet-friendly and tasty recipes."

 The two csv datasets we are working with are Raw Recipes and Raw Interactions.
 Raw_Recipes contains recipes and Raw_interactions contains the reviews and ratings submitted for the recipes in RAW_recipes.
 Both of the recipes are from Food.com.Food.com is a digital brand and media platform that features a large collection of recipes that are submitted, rated, and reviewed by foodies including home cooks, celebrity chefs, and shows.
 These data sets only contain data posted since 2008